-- 50361246 Planning Enforcement Manager

-- 50381163 Enforcement Officer

-- 50361248 Enforcement Officer

-- 50361249 Enforcement Officer

-- 50361250 Enforcement Officer
+50361246Planning Enforcement Manager50381163Enforcement Officer50361248Enforcement Officer50361249Enforcement Officer50361250Enforcement Officer

-(10) To aApprovale of with or without conditions, or to reject plans under Building Regulations-with or without conditions.

-(11) Rejection of plans under Building Regulations.

-- (121) To sServeing of\notices in respect of demolitions and Dangerous Structures. - (123) To dDetermine applications for relaxation of Building Regulations and subject to his being satisfied to issue approval and report thereon to the next meeting of the Committee. - (143) To serve Nnotices under Section 25 of the Land Drainage Act 1991. - (145) To authorise proceedings under Sections-35 and 35A of the Building Act 1984.

-(15) To serve notices in connection with building works requiring either removal or alteration in accordance with Section 36 of the Building Act 1984.

-(16) To appoint consultants to undertake professional services on schemes included in approved capital or revenue estimates.
+- (10) To approve with or without conditions, or to reject, plans under Building Regulations. - (11) To serve notices in respect of demolitions and dangerous structures. - (12) To determine applications for relaxation of Building Regulations and, subject to being satisfied, to issue approval and report thereon to the next meeting of the relevant Development Control Committee. - (13) To serve notices under Section 25 of the Land Drainage Act 1991. - (14) To authorise proceedings under Sections 35 and 35A of the Building Act 1984. - (15) To serve notices in connection with building works requiring either removal or alteration in accordance with Section 36 of the Building Act 1984. - (16) To appoint consultants to undertake professional services on schemes included in approved capital or revenue estimates. - (17) To be designated the "Appointing Officer" in accordance with Section 30 of the Party Wall etc. Act 1996. - (18) In consultation with the Head of Finance and Revenues, to set the levels of charges for building regulation applications. - (19) That the holders of the following posts, and any other person employed or otherwise engaged by the Service and duly authorised in writing by the Head of Planning and Building from time to time, who are qualified in accordance with the legislation are authorised to enter land or premises and to carry out any act included in the Building Act 1984 and the Land Drainage Act 1991 and subordinate legislation made thereunder and any amendments thereto:

-Comment [WA56]: Combined with 10 above

-Comment [WA57]: To reflect current practices Comment [WA58]: Moved from (27) for more logical order)
+50361232 Building Control Manager

+50361234 Area Building Control Surveyor

+50361235 Area Building Control Surveyor

+50361236 Area Building Control Surveyor

+50361233 Area Building Control Surveyor

+50361237 Area Building Control Surveyor

+50361238 Technical Assistant

-- (17) That in accordance with Section 30 of the Party Walletc.
-Act 1996, the Head of Planning and Building Services be designated the "Appointing Officer". - (18) That the Head of Planning and Building Services, lin consultation with the Head of Finance, be authorised to set the levels of charges for building regulation applications. - (19) That the holders of the following posts, and any other person employed or otherwise engaged by the Service and duly authorised in writing by the Head of Planning and Building from time to time, who are qualified in accordance with the legislation are authorised to enter land or premises and to carry out any act included in the Building Act 1984 and the Land Drainage Act 1991 and subordinate legislation made thereunder and any amendments thereto; - 50361232Building Control Manager50361234Area Building Control Surveyor50361235Area Building Control Surveyor50361236Area Building Control Surveyor50361233Area Building Control Surveyor50361237Area Building Control Surveyor50361238Technical Assistant - (20) That the holders of the following posts, and any other person employed or otherwise engaged by the Service and duly authorised in writing by the Head of Planning and Building from time to time, be authorised to enter land or premises and to carry out any act included in the legislation and subordinate legislation made thereunder and any amendments thereto-set out in the:
+(20) That the holders of the following posts, and any other person employed or otherwise engaged by the Service and duly authorised in writing by the Head of Planning and Building from time to time, be authorised to enter land or premises and to carry out any act included in the legislation and subordinate legislation made thereunder and any amendments thereto:

-Fire Safety and Safety of Places of Sport Act 1987 Hypnotism Act 1952 Licensing Act 2003 (from commencement in February 2005) Local Government (Miscellaneous Provisions) Acts 1976 and 1982 Town Police Clauses Acts 1847 and 1889 Public Health Acts 1875 and 1936
+Fire Safety and Safety of Places of Sport Act 1987 Hypnotism Act 1952 Licensing Act 2003 Local Government (Miscellaneous Provisions) Acts 1976 and 1982 Town Police Clauses Acts 1847 and 1889 Public Health Acts 1875 and 1936